Productive Disagreement with Buster Benson

 | Hands | Action, usefulness, strategy, prediction, next step | "What should we try, and how will we learn from what happens?" | Small experiments, reversible bets, timelines, feedback loops |

-The mistake is trying to solve a heart disagreement with head evidence.
-If the real issue is “this matters to me,” more data may only become ammunition.
-The move is to acknowledge the realm first, then choose the right tool.
+The costly mistake is reaching for head evidence when the real issue lives in the heart.
+If someone is saying "this matters to me," more data becomes ammunition.
+Acknowledge the realm first, then choose the right tool.

 Ask questions that build a map instead of sinking a battleship

-Jonny quotes one of Buster’s core lines: good questions help us build a map of the other person’s perspective; they are not yes/no torpedoes designed to sink their battleship.5
+One of Buster's core lines I keep coming back to: good questions help us build a map of the other person's perspective.
+They are not yes/no torpedoes designed to sink their battleship.

-The shift is subtle but powerful.
-A “gotcha” question narrows the field.
+A gotcha question narrows the field.
 A map-building question widens it.

 Try these when you feel the urge to prove: